alphagov/pay-connector/docs/arch/adr-001-dont-do-inquiry-after-notification.md

 information about a different refund.

 Conducting an inquiry after a notification adds significant complexity to the codebase.
-In particular it opens up the possibility of a lot of edge cases where, for example, an enquiry might indicate a different status than a notification.
+In particular it opens up the possqibility of a lot of edge cases where, for example, an enquiry might indicate a different status than a notification.
 This could in theory be legitimate if two status changes occured in quick succession but only the first notification has been delivered.
 Or it